Sudanese relief workers in the capital fear reprisals from army

 According to volunteers, analysts and international aid workers, the army often treats any person carrying out humanitarian activities in RSF areas as a traitor.

-“Many volunteers are refusing to evacuate [from Khartoum] because there are badly needed UN [aid] convoys that should be coming in the next few days” and the ERR members need to distribute the aid to hungry civilians, said Hajooj Kuka, spokesperson for the Khartoum ERRs coordination committee.
+“Many volunteers are refusing to evacuate [from Khartoum] because there are badly needed UN [aid] convoys that should be coming in the next few days [and the ERR members need to distribute the aid to hungry civilians],” said Hajooj Kuka, spokesperson for the Khartoum ERRs coordination committee.

 “Many of these volunteers have made peace with the fact that they will be killed [by the army] and some have already sent messages [to us and their friends] saying their goodbyes,” he told Al Jazeera.